A Centerless Virasoro Algebra of Master Symmetries for the Ablowitz-Ladik Hierarchy: The action of the master symmetries on the tau-functions

 with $(-1)^{\sigma}$ the sign of the permutation $\sigma$.

-The aim of this section is to establish the second part of Theorem \ref{full theorem} in the Introduction. \begin{theorem} For all $k\in\mathbb{Z}$, we have
+The aim of this section is to establish the second part of Theorem~\ref{full theorem}. \begin{Theorem} For all $k\in\mathbb{Z}$, we have

-with $L^{(n)}_k, k\in \mathbb{Z}$, defined as in \eqref{virplus}, \eqref{virzero}, \eqref{virminus}, and $V_k \Big(p_{\substack{i_0,\dots,i_{n-1} \\ j_0,\dots,j_{n-1}}}\Big)$ the Lie derivative of the Pl\"ucker coordinates \eqref{Plucker} in the direction of the master symmetries $V_k$ of the AL hierarchy, as defined in \eqref{master symmetries}. \end{theorem}
+with $L^{(n)}_k$, $k\in \mathbb{Z}$, defined as in~\eqref{virplus},~\eqref{virzero},~\eqref{virminus}, and $V_k \Big(p_{\substack{i_0,\dots,i_{n-1}\\j_0,\dots,j_{n-1}}}\Big)$ the Lie derivative of the Pl\"ucker coordinates~\eqref{Plucker} in the direction of the master symmetries $V_k$ of the AL hierarchy, as defined in~\eqref{master symmetries}. \end{Theorem}

-This theorem is the key to the quick derivation of the various "Virasoro-type" constraints satisfied by \emph{special} tau-functions of the AL hierarchy.
-As an illustration we establish the following result. \begin{corollary} The partition function of the unitary matrix model
+This theorem is the key to the quick derivation of the various ``Virasoro-type'' constraints sa\-tisf\/ied by \emph{special} tau-functions of the AL hierarchy.
+As an illustration we establish the following result. \begin{Corollary} The partition function of the unitary matrix model

-where $U(n)$ is the group of unitary $n\times n$ matrices and $dU$ is the standard Haar measure, normalized so that the total volume is $1$, satisfies the Virasoro constraints
+where $U(n)$ is the group of unitary $n\times n$ matrices and $\text{\rm d}U$ is the standard Haar measure, normalized so that the total volume is $1$, satisfies the Virasoro constraints

-with $L_k^{(n)}$ defined as in \eqref{virplus}, \eqref{virzero} and \eqref{virminus}. \end{corollary} \begin{proof} By using Weyl's integral formula, one has that
+with $L_k^{(n)}$ defined as in~\eqref{virplus},~\eqref{virzero} and~\eqref{virminus}. \end{Corollary} \begin{proof} By using Weyl's integral formula, one has that

-is a tau-function of the AL hierarchy as in \eqref{Weyl form tau}, with $w(z)=1$ in the deformed weight \eqref{deformed weight}.
+is a~tau-function of the AL hierarchy as in~\eqref{Weyl form tau}, with $w(z)=1$ in the deformed weight~\eqref{deformed weight}.
 Thus the initial moments (at time $(t,s)=(0,0))$ are given by

 with $\delta_{j,k}$ the usual Kronecker symbol.
-By the definition \eqref{master symmetries} of the master symmetries $V_k$, it follows that
+By the def\/inition~\eqref{master symmetries} of the master symmetries $V_k$, it follows that